hoa-10/co-science/README.md

 6️⃣ Run the Project
 Execute the main script to start the application: bashpython test.py
-📝 Notes
+📝 Important Notes

-You should modify ideas.json for your specific tasks Ensure your system has Python 3.7+ installed
-Verify that the .env file is correctly configured with a valid Gemini API key Place the downloaded datasets in the appropriate directory as specified in your project configuration
+Configuration: You should modify ideas.json for your specific tasks Python Version: Ensure your system has Python 3.7+ installed API Key: Verify that the .env file is correctly configured with a valid Gemini API key Dataset Location: Place the downloaded datasets in the appropriate directory as specified in your project configuration

 🎥 Demo
 Check out the video demonstration: YouTube Demo